psadmin-io/talk.template/README.md

 python3 -m http.server 8003
 python2 -m SimpleHTTPServer 8002
 ```

+# GitHub Pages
+We are using a custom domain to serve up our GitHub Pages.
+The url will be `wiki.psadmin.io/yourreponame`.
+By default it will publish the `gh-pages` branch.
+You can override this by going to your GitHub repo's `Settings > GitHub Pages > Source` and selecting a different branch.
+For talks repos we should set this to `master` or change the repo's default branch to be `gh-pages`.

 # Change branch and update
 Use these steps to change a template branch or get updates to `remark.js`, css style, example slides, etc.